-Example: My goal is to lose 14 pounds and to work out five days a week.
+Example: My goal is to lose 14 lbs and to work out five days a week.

-The goal should require work and not be too easy but should be attainable with some effort on your part.
-Take into account your available time, skills, financial status, and whether you have the ability to achieve the goal.
+The goal should be challenging and require work and not be too easy.
+It should be attainable with some effort on your part.
+Ideally, your goal should require you to stretch a little outside of your comfort zone.

-Example: I know that I can lose 14 pounds since I have done it before.
-I have also worked out 5 times a week before so I know that it is achievable.
+Example: I know I can lose 14 lbs since I have done it before.
+I have also worked out 5 times a week before, so I know it is achievable.

-A goal must be realistically achievable within the given time frame and with the available resources.
+A goal must be realistically achievable within the given time frame and with your available resources.

-Example: Since it works out to be about 1 pound a week which is a realistic weight loss my goal is realistic.
+Example: Since it works out to be about 1 lb a week which is a realistic weight loss my goal is realistic.